freeCodeCamp/CurriculumExpansion/fullstack-cert/python-projects/bisection-method-lab/user-stories.md

    - The maximum number of iterations to perform.

 2. Within the `square_root_bisection` function, you should first check the following conditions:
-    - If the number is negative, you should raise a `ValueError` with the message `Square root of negative number is not defined in real numbers`.
+    - If the number is negative, you should raise a `ValueError` with the message `"Square root of negative number is not defined in real numbers"`.
-    - If the number is `1`, you should return the message `"The square root of 1 is 1"`.
+    - For numbers `0` and `1`, you should simply print the message: `"The square root of [number] is [number]"` and return the number itself as the square root.
-    - If the number is `0`, you should return the message `"The square root of 0 is 0"`.

-3. If the number is positive (other than `0` and `1`), you should initialize higher and lower bounds for the bisection method.
+3. If the number is positive(other than `0` and `1`), you should initialize higher and lower bounds for the bisection method.
+You should crate the variables `low` and `high` to represent the lower and upper bounds of the search space.
 The lower bound should be `0` and the upper bound should the maximum of either `1` or the number itself.

 4. Within the `square_root_bisection` function, you should create a bisection loop that repeats up to the maximum number of iteration.
 Within the loop: